5th Dragoon Regiment (France): World War I

 On July 31, 1914, the regiment was assigned to the Sordet cavalry corps, brigaded with the 21st Dragoons in General Lastour's 5th Division.
 In August, it participated in the raid on Belgium which led to the siege of Liège, then Neufchâteau, Fleurus and Orbais, and then was back in France in Maubeuge on August 21.
 From August 23 to September 4, the regiment covered the retreat of the French Army after the defeat at the Battle of Charleroi.
 The regiment was near Versailles on September 5.
-In the First Battle of the Marne, from September 5 to 14, the 5th Dragoons were engaged in Betz, Nanteuil, Margny, Rosière and Senlis.
+In the First Battle of the Marne, from September 5 to 14, the 5th Dragoons were engaged in Betz, Nanteuil, Margny, Rosières and Senlis.
 Following these successes, the regiment received the honour of adding "L'Ourcq 1914" on its banner.

 In the "Race to the Sea" from September 14, the 5th Dragoons crossed the Somme at Péronne, fighting in the First Battle of Arras, Picardy, in Lens on October 4, an attack by foot in Riez-Bailleul where it pushed the enemy back several kilometres.
 On November 11, it arrived near Ypres, where it dug in the trenches.

 In February 1915, the regiment embarked for Champagne, then in March for the Vosges, where it has the honour of inscribing "Vosges 1915" on its banner.
 In May, the 5th Dragoon is in Amiens, in June in Artois where it goes back to serving in the trenches.

 1916: The regiment still serves in the trenches, in groups of 200 men.
 Colonel Massiat replace Colonel Dauve at the commandment of the regiment.

 1917: On March 19, the 5th Dragoon reaches Noyon, where it is employed in discovery missions in the surroundings of Chauny-Tergnier and then, by foot, goes back in the trenches in the Coucy sector.
 On August 15, Lieutenant-Colonel Bucant succeeds to Colonel Massiat.